Middleware Guide

 Middleware functions are executed in sequence for each request, allowing you to:

-- Modify requests before they reach handlers
+- Process requests before they reach handlers

 - Implement cross-cutting concerns like logging, authentication, and CORS